WW-FL: Secure and Private Large-Scale Federated Learning: Attacks Mitigations

-We evaluate the run-time and communication overhead of our~FLTrust and~TM implementation in~CrypTen in~Tab.~\ref{tab:crypten_aggregation}.
-The run-time overhead for both robust aggregation schemes compared to~Fed\-Avg is four to five orders of magnitude.
+\myparagraph{Q6 -- Robust Aggregation in MPC} We evaluate the run-time and communication overhead of our~FLTrust and~TM implementation in~CrypTen in~Tab.~\ref{tab:crypten_aggregation}.
+The run-time overhead for both robust aggregation schemes compared to~Fed\-Avg is four to five orders of magnitude higher~(ranging from~5 to~30 minutes).
 Also, FLTrust requires~5$\times$ more run-time and communication than~TM.
-Given that both produce fairly similar results when applied to~\FLname, the overhead for~FLTrust seems not warranted.
+Given that both produce fairly similar results when applied to~\FLnameTitle{}, the overhead for~FLTrust seems not justified.